Client Observability: Windows

 };

 This section outlines the structs and fields provided by the Windows Video SDK audio and video statistics API.
-While all Video SDK platforms expose the same set statistics, there may be minor differences in how each platform structures or names individual fields.
+While all Video SDK platforms expose the same set of statistics, there may be minor differences in how each platform structures or names individual fields.
 These variations reflect platform-specific SDK design conventions rather than differences in the underlying metrics.

 TransportStats

-Represents transport-level bandwidth estimation.
+Represents transport-level metrics.

 Publisher.AudioNetworkStats